 Remember the sublime Xiaomi Air laptop we reviewed last year?
 Well, the Chinese manufacturer, better known for its smartphone range, has refreshed its entire 12.5 and 13.3-inch range (and introduced a gorgeous 15.6-inch Pro range) with a clear eye on the lucrative prosumer/business audience.

 Where to buy?

-Online Chinese retailer, Gearbest, sent us the sample and sells the Xiaomi Mi Notebook Air 13.3 laptop for just over £645 ($875) at the time of writing – use the discount coupon GBATA (which expires October 30) to further reduce the price to £617 ($840).
-There is a 128GB version available as well.
+Online Chinese retailer, Gearbest, sent us the sample and sells the Xiaomi Mi Notebook Air 13.3 laptop for just over £745 ($1036) at the time of writing with the discount coupon GBTPC (which expires April 30).
+There is a cheaper 128GB version available as well.
 Note that, while this price includes delivery, it is exclusive of any taxes that may be levied by HMRC or the courier companies on behalf of the vendor.
 Want to buy tech from online Chinese retailers?
 Read this first.